Powered by Smartsupp

 As everywhere in the world, many people who have provided you with a service are happy to receive a tip.
 In the following, we have tried to make a small recommendation, but of course it can only serve as a guide and depends very much on the respective situation.

 It is always advisable to have a few Pula in your pocket, which you can then quickly access when needed, without having to pull out your entire wallet.
 In the restaurant, 10% is usual.
 If the service is particularly good, it can also be a bit more, if the service is poor, it can be less.
 When refueling, you should give the gas station attendant 2-3 Pula, even if the windows have been cleaned or the air and oil levels have been checked, a little more.
-In hotels, you should give luggage porters 10 pula.
+In hotels, you should give luggage porters 10 Pula.
 All other tips are usually collected and placed in a box.
 Chambermaids usually get their tips from this.
 Depending on the category, you should plan up to 5 pulas/stay.
 Of course, you can also give employees who were particularly helpful to you a small note at any time.
-On safaris, there are mostly local recommendations.
+On Safaris, there are mostly local recommendations.
 Here, it is often common to reward your personal driver separately with a tip; all other employees receive their share as a result.

 electricity

-Power outlets in Botswana are the “Type M” South African SABS1661 (“Large” 15 amp Bs-546) sockets.
+Power outlets in Botswana are the “Type M” South African SABS1661 (“Large” 15 amp BS-546) sockets.
 That is actually an old British standard.
 You can buy adapters at appropriate specialist stores in Germany or much cheaper anywhere else.
 If you have many devices to connect, it is recommended to bring a German multiple plug/power strip.
 This means that you only need one adapter and you can still charge or use many devices at the same time.
 Electrical outlets in Botswana normally supply electricity between 220 and 240 volts AC.

 money

-In Botswana, you pay with the pula, which is divided into 100 thebe.
+In Botswana, you pay with the Pula, which is divided into 100 thebe.
 “Pula” translates as rain and “thebe” means raindrops.
 It is clear what an important role water and rain play in Botswana.

 We recommend exchanging or withdrawing money locally, as this is where the exchange rates are best.
 At most ATMs (“ATMs”), you can get cash with your Maestro card or credit card.
 Please check with your issuing bank for the fees.
 In some restaurants and shops, you can also pay directly by credit card.
 In tourist areas, you can also pay with US dollars, but at worse exchange rates.